dennisemelyanov/cyber/README.md

 Jump box is the only machine that can access the rest of the network nodes ( asymmetric ssh key access used ).
 Plus there is an access control to a jump box too: Specific IP sources are allowed and ssh keys.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system resources.
-_TODO: What does Filebeat watch for?_
+ - _TODO: What does Filebeat watch for?_
--Filebeat watches/monitors changes in log files
+Filebeat watches/monitors changes in log files
-_TODO: What does Metricbeat record?_
+ - _TODO: What does Metricbeat record?_
 -Metricbeat monitors CPU, memory, network, disk, plus apps like apache, docker , etc. In other words data from operating system and services

 The configuration details of each machine may be found below.